Unionism needs to wake up to prospect of united Ireland – Nesbitt

 Mr Nesbitt also spoke about how he had built a relationship with former deputy First Minister Martin McGuinness on a walk around Stormont, revealing that he had once told the senior Sinn Fein man something which could have ended his own career.

-He said Mr McGuinness had kept his confidence, and described him as a “man of integrity”.
+He said Mr McGuinness had kept his confidence, and described him as a “man of political integrity”.

 Mr Nesbitt went on to tell a story about a frog being placed in cold water which was slowly heated up, which caused it to die, because it did not sense the change.